LeanderGangso/pyMyShareApi/README.md

 We do not have access to the API at this point, as the API itself is not yet launched.
 We will be working on and updatinging this repo as soon as the situation changes!**

-We are making the MyShare API easy to use, through our MySDK.
+We are making the MyShare API easy to use, through our MSDK.
 Let us deal with setting up the correct API requests, so you don't have to.

 [![License](https://img.shields.io/pypi/l/pymysharesdk.svg?label=License&logo=license&logoColor=red&labelColor=white)](#edit-me)